RachelGreenwood/curriculum/dev-tools/command-line-advanced.md

 And `package-name` can be any package from the [listing](https://formulae.brew.sh/formula/) that Homebrew provides.
 Let's see an example of how to install `wget`: `brew install wget`

-After that, to check that it has been properly installed, we can verify that the version of the package installed matches with the one provided in the [listing](https://formulae.brew.sh/formula/).
+After that, to check that it has been properly installed, we can verify that the version of the package installed matches the one provided in the [listing](https://formulae.brew.sh/formula/).

 ```sh
 wget --version